kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 ## Intersections

-Testing for interesection between a ray and a shape is one of the first thing that you implement when making a ray tracer.
+Testing for intersection between a ray and a shape is one of the first thing that you implement when making a ray tracer.

 Compared to CPU, implementing intersection on GPU is pretty much the same.
 However, it is much more complicated to debug GPU code since you can't attach a debugger or print things.